-Staff also agrees with the applicant that a multi-family residential development on this site is more compatible with surrounding land uses than a nonconforming truck terminal.
-The applicant also makes a compelling argument that several existing conditions, including overhead electric transmission lines and easements, proximity of the Chesapeake Western Railway, and the floodplain present obstacles for development of small lot single-family detached and attached homes, and could be reason for considering this site and proposal as the "special circumstances" referred to in the Comprehensive Plan's Land Use Guide description for Medium Density Mixed Residential, as to where multi-family dwellings could be appropriate.
+Staff agrees with the applicant that a multi-family residential development on this site is more compatible with surrounding land uses than a nonconforming truck terminal.
+The applicant describes that several existing conditions, including overhead electric transmission lines and easements, proximity of the Chesapeake Western Railway, and the floodplain present obstacles for development of small lot single-family detached and attached homes, and staff believes that these are some of the contributing reasons that could support the "special circumstances" referred to in the Comprehensive Plan's Land Use Guide description for Medium Density Mixed Residential, as to where multi-family dwellings could be appropriate.
 Additionally, with the proposed layout for the development, the multi-family structures are located mostly outside of the floodplain and away from the railway.
-It should also be understood that the Medium Density Residential designation that is identified for the Country Club Court townhome community, which is adjacent to the subject site, also specifies that multi-family development could also be appropriate in special circumstances-not a designation that outright promotes multi-family development.
+It should also be understood that the Medium Density Residential designation that is identified for the Country Club Court townhome community, which is adjacent to the subject site, also specifies that multi-family development could also be appropriate in special circumstances for properties having that designation as well.